Mouthguards in Aurora, IL

 - “Boil and bite” mouthguards: Partially adjustable, “boil and bite” mouthguards are also found at sports stores.
 They are flat and relatively hard until placed in a pot of boiling water.
 The user then lets them cool slightly and mold it onto their teeth using their fingers and tongue.
 These mouthguards are significantly more comfortable than the preformed mouthguards.

 - Personalized or custom mouthguards: Made in the dental office, personalized mouthguards are the best fitting devices.
-To make the safest and most comfortable mouthguard, Dr. Tompkins takes an impression of your teeth.
+To make the safest and most comfortable mouthguard, Dr. Tania Tompkins, DDS, MPH takes an impression of your teeth.
 The impression is used to mold a personalized mouthguard from a soft and resistant material.
 They are unbeatable when it comes to comfort and protection.
 Personalized mouthguards are highly recommended for patients wearing braces.

 Who Should Wear Mouthguards